mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 <img src="https://github.com/mcgraneder/Defi-Trading-Arbitrage-Bot/blob/main/images/test2.PNG"/>

-Copy all of these addresses one by one and past them into their respective loaction sin the registry.js file as shown below.
-This will the the only time you have to do this because remember that we set up ganaxhe-cli to save our blockhain instance in a DB directory on our computer so that way each new time we close ganache and then restart we can just use the command below beacuse all of the other parameters we defined were saved from the last command that we ran the first time.
+Copy all of these addresses one by one and past them into their respective loaction i n the registry.js file as shown below.
+Note that you will need to do this each and every time you stop and restart ganache.

 <img src="https://github.com/mcgraneder/Defi-Trading-Arbitrage-Bot/blob/main/images/test.PNG"/>

 ```bash
  ganache-cli --db ../../ganacheCLIBCdata/db --u 0xC564EE9f21Ed8A2d8E7e76c085740d5e4c5FaFbE
  ```
-This way, all our our previous deployments will get saved and there will be no need to deploy again and copy over the addressed every time.
-However if you make a change to the smart contrats, then you will have to copy over but otherwise you only have to do it this once when your first install my code.

 ## (5) Running the bots
 after the deployment finsihes we can run both the test script and the main bot. to run the test script stay in the current directory and run